Nov 29, 2018

 Successful digital leadership requires paying attention to the conversations that are always going on.
 What are people saying on social media, either directly to your organization or to competitors?
 Are they expressing something that they haven’t been able to find?
 Are they expressing disappointment in the quality of what they’ve found so far?

 It starts with paying attention to their concerns and being open to trying to address and correct them.
-Pay attention to where people are saying you might be falling short, and consider how you can improve and address their concerns.
+Pay attention to the aspects where people are saying you might be falling short, and consider how you can improve and address their concerns.
 Also, notice when your competitors are being criticized and make sure you are doing a better job in the area that triggered the complaints.

 People can generally see when a business is only interested in sales as opposed to genuinely wanting to offer top service and information.
 The average salesperson may be most concerned with the bottom line, meaning customers basically only represent income potential.

 A top digital sales leader is interested in building relationships, not just making sales.
 The leader is aware that prospects and customers want to be treated like people, not numbers.
-Customers want to know that company representatives care about their wants and needs, and showing them genuine interest and concern isn’t difficult.
+Customers want to know that company representatives care about their wants and needs, and showing them genuine interest and concern is not difficult.

 Too much information is very confusing and often contradictory.
 A successful digital sales leader guides a prospect to paying attention to what’s important while navigating a confusing and sometimes overwhelming digital world.

 Digital tools are very powerful for analyzing the marketplace and the success of your strategies.
-They are also powerful for allowing customers to access information instantly using tools like online price quotes and search engines.
+They are also powerful for allowing customers to access information instantly, using tools like online price quotes and search engines.
 Digital tools also allow customers to track inventory and the timing of the delivery of their orders.

 Successful digital sales leaders also include digital content that is optimized for mobile devices.
 They continually test the functionality of mobile apps and pay attention to feedback regarding whether mobile apps are meeting the needs of the customers.